Wurielle/izabela-desktop/guides/gctts.md

 ## Create a Google Cloud Text-to-Speech API key
-Once Google Cloud Text-to-Speech has been enabled, create and API key that you can use in Izabela.
+Once Google Cloud Text-to-Speech has been enabled, create an API key that you can use in Izabela.
 * Go to: https://console.cloud.google.com/apis/credentials?project=izabela-tts
 * Click on "Create Credentials" and then "Create API key" and make sure "Izabela TTS" is selected at the top